Kreceo/Google-Clone/README.md

 ---

-## This is a google clone project called 'Froogle'
+## This is a google clone project called 'Froogle' ( Still undergoing work )

 ### Stack used:
 - HTML